Design and Technology

 This course focuses largely on the practical and theoretical aspects of food preparation in a professional context, as well as a range of general topics linked to the hospitality and catering industry.
 Areas of study include: food preparation, cooking and presentation, health, safety and hygiene, costing and portion control, specialist equipment, communication and record keeping, job roles and employment opportunities, including relevant training.
 The assessment involves the production of numerous food dishes which are assessed for their level of skill and suitability by teacher observation and external examination.
 The practical assessment tasks are further supported by a small portfolio of research, planning and evaluation presented as a A4 folder of work.

-In this film some GCSE work is on display at the 2012 exhibition.
+In this film some GCSE and BTEC work is on display at the 2013 exhibition.

 BTEC Level 1 Certificate in Construction